Full Service Radio

 Alexya Brown is the current station manager at Full Service Radio in Adams Morgan, Washington, DC.
 She is a graduate from the University of Maryland, College Park where she studies Behavioral & Community Health.
 She’s currently the General Manager at the campus station, WMUC-FM 88.1.
 She is the host of “welcome to your higher consciousness,” one of WMUC’s long-running hip-hop community on-air programs.
-Alexya’s passions include hip-hop, urban health policy, and Ben & Jerry’s Ice Cream.
+Alexya’s passions include hip-hop, health policy, and Ben & Jerry’s Ice Cream.

 Post-Production Director, NAT WEINER